Okpainmo/Okpainmo/README.md

 - A 'strategic generalist'.
 - An avid learner.
-- An exceptionally gifted, talented and highly flexible(adaptive) senior software engineer with a passion for startups.
+- An exceptionally gifted, talented and flexible(highly adaptive) senior software engineer with a passion for startups.

 - I build full-stack web-based systems, mobile applications, and Web3/Blockchain systems.
 I also work as a cloud admistrator with some considerable amount of DevOps expertise.